cjlee112/pygr/doc/rest/tutorials/ucsc_ensembl.rst

 Overview
 ^^^^^^^^

-The module :mod:`apps.ucsc_ensembl_annot` provides Pygr with an inferface for Ensembl data (transcript, gene and exon annotations as well as protein peptide sequences) available from the UCSC database.
+The module :mod:`apps.ucsc_ensembl_annot` provides Pygr with an interface for Ensembl data (transcript, gene and exon annotations as well as protein peptide sequences) available from the UCSC database.
 It serves all the data in the form of standard Pygr objects and provides mappings between transcripts, genes,